-If you’re looking to build an app, you have several options available.
-They include offshore teams, freelancers, technical co-founder, and an established development shop.
+If you’re looking to build an app, you have several options available — each with positives and negatives — including:

 The price is low, but the risk however is in the quality of the final product.
 You’re not seeing the people you’ll work with and usually these shops have little to show for their portfolio, as the apps that are actually successful and make millions of dollars are rarely built that way.

 What you’ll get, however, is a team.
 What you don’t get, compared to a developer shop, is a full-fledged team; a team with a product manager, designer, developers, and so on.

 You can hire a freelancer from one of the freelance websites too.
 It’s a similar thing to an offshore firm.
 Good developers are expensive.
 You can hire a student or a friend, but the work will be probably much slower and the lack of experience will show.